ticketmaster/react-native-ticketmaster-ignite/README.md

 For the Retail SDK (PrePurchase and Purchase) views, you will need to be provided with your own attraction or venue ID's for events and venue, representatives from nexus_sdk@ticketmaster.com should be able to help with this.
 For the purpose of initial testing you can use the below.

-Replace "someApiKey" with the API key from your Ticketmaster Developer Account.
+Replace "someApiKey" with the API keys from your Ticketmaster Developer Account. (iOS and Android need different API keys, see the example at the end of this section)
 Replace "clientName" with your company name, for example "My Company Name".
 You can set this in the `options` prop of `<IgniteProvider>`.
 Replace "#026cdf" with the main color theme of your app.